PR resolution helps you see your key PR health indicators to support healthy work patterns.

 For example, if your team’s Time to merge is higher than your target, you want to see those trends going down.
 Review this chart weekly or biweekly to ensure those trends are improving.

-Merge metrics
+Pull requests: Merge metrics

 This section shows key metrics on PRs merged during a selected period.
 These graphs help you identify outliers and manage the root causes of productivity variation.